Getting started with Yandex BareMetal

 - In the management console

-- In the row with the server you need, click
+- Find the server you need in the list, click

-To establish a server connection, specify its public IP address which can be found in the management console, in the Public address field under Network settings on the server page.
+To establish a server connection, specify the server public IP address which you can get using the management console, in the Public IP address field under Public network on the server page.

 In the terminal, run this command: